Raghumal Arya Vidyalaya

 Raghumal Arya Vidyalaya, Kolkata, often abbreviated RAV, is a school for secondary and senior secondary education located at Vivekananda Road region of Kolkata founded by Arya Samaj.
 The school is affiliated to the State Boards WBBSE and WBCHSE and around 1,000 pupils are educated in it.
-The medium of instruction in this school is both in English and Hindi.Fee of the school is very affordable and teachers gives a good quality of education to the students.
+The medium of instruction in this school is both in English and Hindi.
+Fee of the school is very affordable and teachers give a good quality of education to the students.
 Its proper maintenance and management is done under Arya Samaj Trust.

 Faculty

 There are many subjects which are taught on Madhyamik & Higher Secondary Examination level, and each teacher is dedicated to a single subject.

 Some of the Faculty of this school according to subjects they taught are :